Program for recital at Ethical Society Auditorium.

 Ablyne Lockhart (1917–2014), daughter of a Methodist minister from Riverside, California, discovered her love of singing in the church choir.
 In 1942, inspired by Albert Barnes’s book The Art in Painting, she enrolled in classes at the Barnes Foundation, where her musical interests gained support.
 Awarded a scholarship that same year, she was later connected with Fisk University’s John Wesley Work III and conducted fieldwork across the rural South in 1943, documenting African American spirituals at revivals, camp meetings, and church gatherings (NetX 1942).

-Delta Sigma Theta is part of the “Devine Nine”—the nine historically Black Greek letter organizations that make up the National Pan-Hellenic Council (Wikipedia contributors 2025f).
+Delta Sigma Theta is part of the “Divine Nine”—the nine historically Black Greek letter organizations that make up the National Pan-Hellenic Council (Delta Sigma Theta Sorority Inc. 2025).
 The Sorority was founded in 1913 and its Philadelphia chapter — established 1927 — regularly organized educational and cultural events, such as the Ablyne Lockhart recital at the Ethical Society in April 1944.
+(Philadelphia Alumnae Chapter 2025)

 Contributor